Hexalith/Hexalith.Contacts/README.md

-# Hexalith Contacts
+# Hexalith Projects

-Hexalith Contacts is a domain-driven design (DDD) project for managing contact information.
+Hexalith Projects is a domain-driven design (DDD) project for managing project information.
 This project is structured to separate concerns and maintain a clear domain model.

 ## Project Structure